 The five website elements in this list are just the beginning of your business website.
 They are the bare minimum of what you need.
 There is so much more you can do with your site.

 Once you get these website elements added, continue to build out your site with more content that will work to attract new customers, engage existing customers, and drive more sales and interest in your brand.

 Start scheduling your new website content plans by grabbing our free editorial calendar.
-It helps you lay out your website content as well as other content pieces for social, in-store marketing, paid advertisements, and more.
+It helps you lay out your website content as well as other content pieces for social, on-premise messaging, paid advertisements, and more.